ai-zahran/ai-zahran.github.io/_posts/2018-08-13-Arabic-ASR.md

 The project uses Kaldi for training a speech recognizer on Arabic data.
 This section contains information about the acoustic and language modeling approaches used.

 ### Language model
-Language modelling is done using [VariKN](https://github.com/vsiivola/variKN).
+Language modeling is done using [VariKN](https://github.com/vsiivola/variKN).
 The script `produce_n_gram_lm.sh` produces an n-gram language model from a VariKN corpus (to convert a Kaldi text or plain text to VariKN corpus, see utilities `Kaldi_text2variKN_corpus.py` and `plain_text2variKN_corpus.py` below, respectively).

 ### Acoustic model
 The acoustic model is created using [Kaldi](http://kaldi-asr.org/).
 The code to create the model is found in `run.sh`.
 Note that to create the model, Kaldi requires `run.sh`, the `utils` directory and `local` directory to be placed within a Kaldi example inside the Kaldi example directory (e.g.: *kaldi_root/egs/arabic_asr/s5*).
-The acoustic modelling component builds multiple models sequentially, using the alignments from each model as input to the next model.
+The acoustic modeling component builds multiple models sequentially, using the alignments from each model as input to the next model.
 The program performs the following tasks in the order specified:

 1. Extract features for the whole data set
 2. Split the data set into training and test sets with speaker independence